USAILC/JagSTARS/README.md

 13. In customAdd.html on lines 38-46, be sure to change the dropdown options to the support services you offer.
 14. In customAdd.html on lines 52-56, be sure to change the dropdown options to the support staff members names.
 15. In the email templates, be sure to update the text to reflect what you would like to be displayed in automatic emails.
+16. Click 'Run' in the Apps Script editor and agree to the permissions popup.
-16. To deploy, select 'Deploy' in the Apps Script editor to open a testing URL, or publish a version of the app to get a stable URL.
+17. To deploy, select 'Deploy' in the Apps Script editor to open a testing URL, or publish a version of the app to get a stable URL.

 </details>